'Alaskan Bush People' Season 8 Update: Ami Brown Returns To UCLA Medical Center, Rain Grieves Sudden Loss

 There is no denying that Alaskan Bush People is considered as one of the most popular reality television shows in the past decade.
-The Discovery Channel series aired its first episode in May 2014.
+The Discovery Channel series aired its first episode in May of 2014.
 Now, new reports suggest that Ami Brown and her family are already filming for the show’s eighth season.

 Discovery has yet to reveal the show’s fate.
-However, Radar Online previously revealed that Alaskan Bush People Season 8 is totally happening.
-The entertainment news outlet shared that Ami Brown, 54, Billy, 64, Matthew, 35, Bear, 30, Bam Bam, 33, Gabe, 27, Bird, 22, Noah, 24, and Rain, 14, would return for another installment.
+However, Radar Online previously revealed that Alaskan Bush People Season 8 is happening.
+The entertainment news outlet shared that Ami Brown, 54; Billy, 64; Matthew, 35; Bear, 30; Bam Bam, 33; Gabe, 27; Bird, 22; Noah, 24; and Rain, 14, will return for another installment.

-It was also claimed that Ami Brown and her family are currently in Omak, Washington filming for the upcoming Alaskan Bush People Season 8.
-Other reports even claimed that the imminent new installment would focus more on Ami’s battle against cancer.
+It was also claimed that Ami Brown and her family are currently in Omak, Washington, filming for Alaskan Bush People Season 8.
+Other reports even claimed that the imminent new installment will focus more on Ami’s battle against cancer.
 However, recently, In Touch Weekly shared that the Brown family has checked into the Ronald Reagan UCLA Medical Center again — a few months since it was announced that Ami is already free from cancer.

 Most fans are aware that UCLA Medical Center is the same hospital where Ami Brown received her radiation and chemotherapy treatments last year.
 It remains unclear what the Brown family is doing at the medical institution.
 While some fans suggest that this might only be a part of the matriarch’s regular checkup, a few also say that the clan might be filming some scenes there for the forthcoming Alaskan Bush People Season 8.